coapjs/node-coap/README.md

 `coap.request()` returns an instance of `stream.Writable`.
 If you need to add a payload, just `pipe` into it.
 Otherwise, you __must__ call `end` to submit the request.

+## Contributing

+__node-coap__ is an **OPEN Open Source Project**.
+This means that:

+> Individuals making significant and valuable contributions are given commit-access to the project to contribute as they see fit.
+This project is more like an open wiki than a standard guarded open source project.

+See the [CONTRIBUTING.md](https://github.com/mcollina/node-coap/blob/master/CONTRIBUTING.md) file for more details.

 ## Contributors